Savoia-Marchetti S.66

 The Savoia-Marchetti S.66 was a 1930s Italian twin-hull flying boat designed and built by Savoia-Marchetti as an enlarged development of the S.55.

 Development

 Rear quarter view of Ala Littoria's Savoia-Marchetti S.66 with registration marking I-REDI.

 The S.66 was developed as an enlarged version of the S.55 with the aim of replacing the S.55P.
 The S.66 was a twin-hull cantilever monoplane flying boat with metal hull and wings and wooden twin-booms and tail unit.
-The two crew had enclosed cockpit mounted in the wing centre section between the two hulls, each hull contained seven seats, two sleeping couches and a lavatory.
+The two crew had an enclosed cockpit mounted in the wing centre section between the two hulls; each hull contained seven seats, two sleeping couches and a lavatory.
 The prototype first flew in 1931 powered by three Fiat A.22 R. engines strut-mounted above the wing.
 The company built 23 production aircraft with three 559 kW (750 hp) Fiat A.24R engines and the sleeping couches were replaced by two to four more seats in each hull.